creatorconsume/100-days-of-code/log.md

 **Today's Progress**: Finished first lecture, HarvardX CS50 Intro to CompSci.
 Finished building my server.

 **Thoughts**: It felt great to finish the server and have it up and running successfully.
 The programs that I needed to install on it are all working perfectly.
 I'm loving the Intro to CompSci class and finding it useful.
-The #100DaysOfCode public challenge has helped me to stay accountable to myself and to the public, even though I don't really have any followers.
+The #100DaysOfCode public challenge has helped me to stay accountable to myself and to the public, even though I only have a handful of followers.

+### Day 4: 12-9-MON

+**Today's Progress**: Almost done with second lecture, HarvardX CS50 Intro to CompSci.
+Decided first project.

+**Thoughts**: I'm planning my first real programming project: A Linux desktop app that displays the current English Premier League table.
+I'm not sure how to build a GUI, or how to write the backend of an app like this, but I'm interested in the project and that will push me to learn.

+### Day 5: 12-10-TUE

+**Today's Progress**: Gave up on HarvardX CS50 for now.
+Planning Structure of EPL Desktop App.

+**Thoughts**: I gave up on the CS50 class for a few reasons.
+First, I felt like I was spending too much time watching the lectures, and not enough time actually programming.
+After I watched the lectures, I still had to go through and teach myself the code for the homework.
+It would have been more effective for me to skip the lectures, and just go straight to the homework.
+The second reason I quit is that I'm not currently interested in learning HTML or C or C++.
+I just want to stick to Python, as I need it for my master's thesis to do data analysis.

+It was a great lecture, and I wish I had time to spend with it, but I don't.
+I think I'll watch the lectures as entertainment when I'm washing dishes or relaxing, so I can still get some use out of it.

+I'll be using QTIO for the GUI on my English Premier League (EPL) table project.
+It looks like I'll be able to design the app graphically, and convert that into code.
+I like this approach.
+I don't want to have to fiddle with numbers to move symbols around and position them on the screen.
+I'd rather design a GUI by looking at it than writing code.
+I will still learn the code, and the future will tell if this is a smart approach.
+Right now I'm going with it, and it may be a mistake, but at least I'm moving towards the goal.